base/base/docs/specs/plasma.md

 ## Derivation

 Input data is retrieved during derivation of L2 blocks.
-The changes to the derivation pipeline when using the alt DA source are limited to swapping out the L1 based `DataAvailabilitySource` step in the pipeline with a module that enables pulling the data from the offchain DA source.
+The changes to the derivation pipeline when using the alt DA source are limited to wrapping the L1 based `DataAvailabilitySource` step in the pipeline with a module that enables pulling the data from the offchain DA source once we've extracted the commitment from L1 DA.

 Similarly to L1 based DA, for each L1 block we open a calldata source to retrieve the input commitments from the transactions and use each commitment with its l1 origin block number to resolve